Our POLAR page offers a range of documents and resources aimed at self-learning. Please browse and enjoy.

 At this point, POLAR GP does not offer the fullest experience or compatibility with other combinations of clinical notes and practice management software.

-POLAR GP best displays the graphs and other information with minimum standard screen resolutions of 1366 x 768 pixels (high definition or HD).
+POLAR best displays the graphs and other information with minimum standard screen resolutions of 1366 x 768 pixels (high definition or HD).
 Other standard screen resolutions are 1600 x 900 (high definition plus or HD+), and 1920 x 1080 (full high definition or FHD).

 Screen resolutions will vary between computers, depended upon the capability and age of a computer’s graphics card (also called video or display card).